 Re-admission to the program is not automatic.
-After an absence of one semester, a former student must apply to the Office of Graduate Studies for readmission to the program and follow the regular readmission procedure.
+After an absence of one semester, a former student must apply to the Graduate School for re-admission to the program and follow the regular re-admission procedure.
 In lieu of the re-admission process, a student may maintain his/her matriculation status by enrolling in a continuous registration course and paying the appropriate fee.